 - It’s not a second mortgage

-- A cash-out refi may be easier to qualify for than a home equity loan.
+- May be easier to qualify for than a home equity loan

 - You’ll typically pay up to 2% to 5% of the mortgage in closing costs.